My name is Ella Alton.

 I could feel my face heat up, too.
 Could this be a little jealousy?
-I was totally surprised, and then Ben said, “You’re both amazing,” because that’s the kind of guy he is.
+I was totally surprised, since Ben is so young and everything, and then Ben said, “You’re both amazing,” because that’s the kind of guy he is.
 Even when he’s being funny, he doesn’t like to leave anybody out or hurt anyone.
 I guess he knows how it feels, but then again, don’t we all…

 Then Maya asked Ben to tell the truth about this: “How long have you had a crush on Lenna McNair?
 Without saying a word, he put on a sock.

 There were plenty of rounds when the three of us didn’t answer, but there were rounds when we did, and those were the best.

 “Tell me about your dad,” I asked Maya.

 “I don’t know anything about my biological dad,” she said.
 “When my mom got pregnant, my grandmother told her to leave home and never come back.
 She was a disgrace to my grandmother, who was fully Chinese.
 My granddad, who was white, died when my mother was three, and my grandmother raised her alone in a traditional way that stifled my mom.”
 Her voice trailed off, but I took one of her hands, and Bennett took the other, and it was the most perfect moment–like we were saying everyone has something embarrassing or hurtful or shameful.

 I couldn’t fathom why I had started the whole game off on such a serious note, but I’m glad I did.
 I don’t really like superficial if I have a choice.

 “So is Maya a Chinese name?”
 Ben asked.